Litestore/django-ccstore/README.md

 docker-compose -p ccstore_testnet -f docker-compose-testnet.yml up --build
 ```

-And follow the same installing procedure as described above, adding the -f option to specify which docker-compose settings file to use.
+And follow the same installing procedure as described above, adding the -f option to specify which docker-compose settings file to use and -p as project name prefix.

 ## Contributing